 Disconnect the needle adapter from the PCB by pinching the legs in and pulling upwards.
 The controller requires a power cycle to start running the newly programmed software.
-To do this disconnect the Power/Data connector in the bottom right of the board, then reconnect.
+To do this disconnect the Power/Data connector in the bottom left of the board, then reconnect.
 The Controller will sound a start-up chime, and the Hydra heads will return to the parked position.
 Close the lid of the controller.
-Screw in the top and bottom lid fastening screws.
+Screw in the lid fastening screw.
 There is no need to commission the system after a software update unless commissioning is required (see page 81).